 Under the Competition Act, a decision that authorises a concentration also covers the restrictions directly related and necessary to the implementation of the same concentration.
-The Authority has in several cases cleared ancillary restraints, such as non-compete obligations (see cases 47/2003, PPTV/PT Conteúdos/Sport TV, Decision of 8 April 2004, and 3/2004, Lusomundo/Ocasião-Anuncipress, Decision of 19 April 2004), including non-compete obligations whose duration exceeds the three years prescribed by the guidelines of the European Commission (see case 52/2006, Mota Engil/RL, Decision of 27 December 2006).
+The Authority has in several cases cleared ancillary restraints, such as non-compete obligations (see cases 47/2003, PPTV/PT Conteúdos/Sport TV, decision of 8 April 2004, and 3/2004, Lusomundo/Ocasião-Anuncipress, decision of 19 April 2004), including non-compete obligations whose duration exceeds the three years prescribed by the guidelines of the European Commission (see inter alia cases 52/2006, Mota Engil/RL, decision of 27 December 2006, and 31/2007, Mota Engil/Multiterminal, decision of 25 June 2007).